 - You are not allowed to meet the breeding parents or view the home or business facility, or the seller wants to meet you in a public place to complete the sale.

-- A person claims he or she is selling the puppies as an “agent” for a breeder.
+- The person claims they are selling the puppies as an “agent” for a breeder.

 - The puppies are offered for sale and delivery before they reach 8 weeks old.

-- The appearance and health of the animals can reveal the level of care they are given.
-Look for dirty or long coats on the dogs, as well as missing teeth, eye or nose discharge, overgrown nails, visible injuries or sores, patches of missing fur or excessive scratching.
+- Dirty or long coats on the dogs, as well as missing teeth, eye or nose discharge, overgrown nails, visible injuries or sores, patches of missing fur, or excessive scratching.

-- Temperament is an important insight as well.
-Are any of the animals aggressive, vicious, excessively shy or fearful?
+- Some of the animals appear aggressive, vicious, excessively shy or fearful.

-- If the cages or containment areas for the animals look more like a parking garage than comfortable accommodations, this is another concern.
-Animals should have enough room to turn around, stand on their hind legs and have a clean sleeping area away from food and water.
+- The cages or containment areas look more like a parking garage than comfortable accommodations.
+The animals don’t have enough room to turn around or stand on their hind legs, or they don’t have a clean sleeping area away from food and water.

-- Animals are contained in an area with urine or feces (or both).
+- The animals are contained in an area with urine or feces (or both).

 - The animals are not properly protected from the weather.
 Outdoor facilities should be climate controlled in areas with extreme heat or cold, and adequate shelter for all animals should be available.
 Look for small structures in disrepair or animals chained to fences, trees or stakes.

 - The numbers don’t add up.
-If there is only one or two people at the location but dozens of dogs, it would seem impossible to think each dog gets proper care, exercise and socialization.
-Unless they work in shifts or have a system for individualized care, ask them to explain their process or check for other signs listed here.
+If there are only 1–2 people at the location but dozens of dogs, it would seem impossible to think each dog gets proper care, exercise and socialization.
+Unless the staff work in shifts or have a system for individualized care, ask them to explain their process or check for other signs listed here.

-- The breeding parents are not available or kept offsite.
-So basically their site is where the puppies get dropped off every time the parents breed, and this can also be a sign that the parents are kept in horrible conditions or are being forced to breed with every heat cycle.
+- The breeding parents are not available or are kept offsite.
+So basically this site is where the puppies get dropped off every time the parents breed — which can also be a sign that the parents are kept in bad conditions or are being forced to breed with every heat cycle.